 Reverse Bicep Curl

-You'll feel this exercise in both your biceps and your forearms.
+You'll feel this exercise starting in both your biceps and your forearms.
 Though the stance and angles for the TRX Reverse Bicep Curl are very similar to the TRX Bicep Curl, the grip is different.
 For this move, you should stand facing the anchor point with your palms facing down, so you can see the backs of your hands.
 Draw your knuckles toward your temples, then full extend your arms, and repeat.

 Single Arm Bicep Curl